Towards Unsupervised Domain Adaptation via Domain-Transformer: Methodology

 \begin{remark} This equivalence implies that the disagreement of any hypothesis on two feature distributions is upper-bounded by the 2-Wasserstein distance between them.
 Thus, the inequality can be employed to reformulate the hypotheses' distance in risk objective as $\MC{W}_2$ between feature distributions, which is actually the discrepancy between transformed features in Eq.~\eqref{eq:ot-map}. \end{remark}

-Next we will show the generalization error bounded by $\MC{W}_2$ distance across domains.
+Next we show the generalization error bounded by $\MC{W}_2$ distance across domains.
 Generally, we assume the hypothesis space $\MC{H}= \MC{F}$, which is reasonable for regression task or binary classification with probability output.
-First, we bound the distance between the true risks across domains as the following lemma. \begin{lemma} For any hypotheses $h_1,h_2\in\MC{H}$, there exists a positive constant $c$ such that
+First, we bound the distance between the true risks across domains as the following lemma.